markcerqueira/chuckpad-social/README.md

 * Locally visit [localhost:9292](http://localhost:9292/).
 As files are changed the rerun gem will automatically reload the app.
 * If you need to reset database on Heroku: `heroku pg:reset DATABASE --app chuckpad-social` and then `heroku run rake db:migrate --app chuckpad-social`

 ### Contribute
 Improvements are appreciated and always welcome!
 If you'd like to work on features on the roadmap, feel free to view our [project task page on Asana][5].
 You'll need to log into your Asana account.

+### Related Repositories
+* [hello-chuckpad][8] is a "Hello, World" project that uses this service with a suite of unit tests to verify the interactions between this iOS library and the service.
+* [chuckpad-social-ios][9] is the iOS API that can interact with this service.
+* [miniAudicle][10] will be the first product in the iOS App Store that uses the chuckpad-social service and this library.

 ### README TODOs
 * Set environmental variable RACK_COOKIE_SECRET on Heroku